-We are delighted to be partnering with Cosmedicon for this laser safety workshop in Sydney.
-This course is suitable for anyone who operates a laser or intense pulsed light (IPL) or who is taking on the responsibility of being a laser safety officer no matter what health environment they work within.
+We are delighted to be partnering again with Cosmedicon for this laser/IPL safety workshop in Sydney.
+This course is suitable for anyone who operates a laser or intense pulsed light (IPL).
 It is for beginners or as a refresher.

 Places are limited!

 GPs, doctors, nurses, beauty therapists and other dermal clinicians or skin therapists, chiropractors, physiotherapists.

 Face to face, classroom style

 Sunday 10th November.
 9.45 for a 10.00am start - 5pm.
 Assessment is a two-hour, online, open book exam done in your own time.